usnistgov/NFIQ2/NFIQ2/NFIQ2Algorithm/doc/nfiq2_tool.1.md

 | nfiq2 -v -q fingerprintDir

 > Produces the quality scores of the fingerprint images stored inside of _fingerprintDir_.
-Additional NFIQ2 component algorithm results and their timings are also printed in CSV format -- appended to the standard CSV format.
+Additional NFIQ 2 component algorithm results and their timings are also printed in CSV format -- appended to the standard CSV format.

 | nfiq2 -F mixedFingerprintDir

 > _mixedFingerprintDir_ contains a variety of fingerprint images.
-Some adhere to NFIQ2's 8 bit and color depth, and 500 PPI requirements, some do not.
+Some adhere to NFIQ 2's 8 bit and color depth, and 500 PPI requirements, some do not.
 The _-F_ option automatically applies any quantizing and resampling applicable to each image scanned.

 | nfiq2 -f batchFile1.txt